cdsdm/cdsdm/README.md

 Cadence Virtuoso Design Management System

 ## What is cdsDM?
-cdsDM is design management using Git.
+cdsDM is design management system using Git.

 ## Installation and setup